top of page

 Undergraduate Researcher

 Matoska is an intern in the KrillSeeker Lab.
 He has been involved in several projects centered on the use of acoustics to map krill distributions off the coast of Oregon.
+His future research interests include studying polar organisms and ecosystems in a changing climate.
+Outside of research, he enjoys playing music, fishing, and looking at maps.

 The KrillSeeker Lab is led by Dr. Kim Bernard, Professor of Biological Oceanography at Oregon State University.